210712-Richard/michael.mcinerney.p1/README.md

 ## Features
 * Submit reimbursement requests
 * Approve reimbursements
-* Auto=escalate approvals based on next approvee
+* Auto-escalate approvals based on next approvee
 * Add files to the request
 * Auto-approve requests after a time limit
 * Receive notifications on the state of the request